arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 ---
 1. Try to be my best.
 2. Try not to shame and punish myself when I'm not my best.

+---
+1. Do my best effort in obvious hard path.
+2. Do my best to discover and seize obscure, creative, shortcut paths.